Return to Matrix

 A powerful, zero-config logging library for Node.js and browsers with rich styling, transport options, and a universal schema for logging styles compatible with OpenTelemetry.

-MagicLogger — Colorful JavaScript / TypeScript Logger primary visual
+MagicLogger — Colorful JavaScript / TypeScript Logger visual

 What's MagicLogger?